There are many different opinions so consider the following:

 Everything listed below is available for purchase at Snow King Mountain Sports.
 Subject to availability.

-- Cotton Kills!
-Avoid cotton at all costs.
+Avoid wearing cotton at all costs.
 When cotton gets wet, it pulls heat away from your body instead of insulating it, making it dangerous in very cold temperatures.

-- Beanie: A person loses 7-10% of their body heat through their head.
+Beanie: A person loses 7-10% of their body heat through their head.
 Hats are important!
-That said, unless it’s really cold (think negative temperatures), a helmet will keep you warm and proteced.
-A good compromise is to keep a very thin beanine in your jacket/snow pants.
+That said, unless it’s really cold (think negative temperatures), a helmet will keep you warm and protected.
+A good compromise is to keep a very thin beanie in your jacket/snow pants.

-- Sunscreen: At elevation, we’re more prone to sunburn.
-Plus it bounces off the snow so it hits you at different angles.
+Sunscreen: At high elevation, we’re more prone to sunburn.
+Additionally, UV rays reflect off the snow so it hits you at different angles.

 What is a good source for an accurate weather report?

-Dependent on conditions, crowds and other factors, even a beginner lesson can occur at various places on the mountain, including either the the base or the summit.
-That said, if you feel the need to bring items such as extra layers, camera, etc, an instructor will be happy to advise you on where you might store them.
+Depending on conditions, crowds, and other factors, a lesson can occur at various places on the mountain, including either the base or the summit.
+That said, if you feel the need to bring items such as extra layers, camera, etc, an instructor will be happy to advise you on where you can store them.

 Are there changing rooms?

-We have just one, very small changing room in the Snow King Mountain Sports so we’d highly recommend you come dressed ready to go or be willing to change in a public space.
+We have a small changing room in the Snow King Mountain Sports as well as restrooms in the hotel.
+We recommend you come dressed ready to go.

 Are there restrooms on the mountain?